Rmloong/movie-revenue-predictor/README.md

 ## Production Country
 Because of the nature of the problem, and taking the stance of a hypothetical Hollywood studio exec, all productions are assumed to be American productions.
 Therefore only data for American productions was collected.
+The webpage being scraped has already been narrowed to show only US productions (or co-productions).

 #Data Preparation